Hiswe/koa-nuxt/README.md

 - full no-JS support
 - flash messages with koa-session
-- handle almost all server-errors with nuxt only case where it can fail is if Nuxt fail to render aa server error…
+- handle almost all server-errors with nuxt can fail if Nuxt fail to render a server error…

 to launch after cloning the projet: